nanjiangshu/proq3/README.md

     calculated only once based on this given sequences, the sequences of all PDB-models should be a subset of this target sequence.

-Options:
+Input/Output options:
-  -l       FILE        Set the file containing paths of PDB-models, one model per line -fasta   FILE        Set the target sequence in FASTA format -profile  STR        Path for pre-built profile -outpath  DIR        Set output path, (default: the same as model file) -only-build-profile  Build sequence profile without running ProQ3 -q                   Quiet mode
+  -l       FILE        Set the file containing paths of PDB-models, one model per line -fasta   FILE        Set the target sequence in FASTA format -profile  STR        Path for pre-built profile -only-build-profile  Build sequence profile without running ProQ3 -outpath  DIR        Set output path, (default: the same as model file) -keep_files  yes|no  Whether to keep repacked models and SVM output (default: no) -debug_mode  yes|no  Whether to keep all temporary files

+ProQ3 predictor options:
+  -deep  yes|no        Whether to use Deep Learning (Theano) instead of SVM.
+If 'yes' runs ProQ3D (default: no) -repack  yes|no      Whether to perform the side chain repacking (default: yes) -target_length  INT  Set the target length by which the global scores will be normalized (default: length of the target sequence or model)

+Other options:
+  -q                   Quiet mode
   -verbose             Run script in verbose mode
   -h, --help           Print this help message and exit

-ProQ3 options:
-  -r  yes|no           Whether to perform the side chain repacking (default: yes) -t     INT           Set the target length (default: length of the target sequence or model) -k  yes|no           Whether keep repacked models and SVM output (default: no)
 ```

 ###Example commands for using the script `run_proq3.sh`
-   * run ProQ3 given just a model structure
+   * run ProQ3 for a given model structure (see NOTE below)

-        $ run_proq3.sh test/1e12A_0001.pdb -outpath test/out1
+        $ run_proq3.sh tests_clean/1e12A_0001.pdb -outpath test_out1

-   * run ProQ3 for two model structures by given the amino acid sequence of the target
+   * run ProQ3 for two models structures with a given the amino acid sequence of the target

-        $ run_proq3.sh -fasta test/1e12A.fasta test/1e12A_0001.pdb test/1e12A_0001.subset.pdb -outpath test/out2
+        $ run_proq3.sh -fasta tests_clean/1e12A.fasta tests_clean/1e12A_0001.pdb tests_clean/1e12A_0001.subset.pdb -outpath test_out2

-   * run ProQ3 for two model structures with pre-built profile
+   * run ProQ3D for two model structures with pre-built profile

+        $ -profile tests_clean/profile/1e12A.fasta tests_clean/1e12A_0001.pdb tests_clean/1e12A_0001.subset.pdb -outpath test_out3 -deep yes

+   * run ProQ3D for a list of models with pre-built profile and without repacking

-        $ run_proq3.sh -profile test/profile/1e12A.fasta test/1e12A_0001.pdb test/1e12A_0001.subset.pdb -outpath test/out4
+        $ -profile tests_clean/profile/1e12A.fasta -l tests_clean/model_list.txt tests_clean/1e12A_0001.subset.pdb -outpath test_out3 -deep yes -repack no

+NOTE: It is always recommended to provide full target sequence or pre-built target profile (-fasta or -profile) options.
+Some of the pdb models do not model all residues in the target.
+If the model is shorter than the target and you don't provide
+the full target sequence, the global scores will be incorrectly normalized and this might also affect psiblast results.
+However, if you are sure that the model has full amino acid sequence, or if the full sequence is not available,
+you can run ProQ3 just by providing the pdb model as in the first example.

 ###Output files